differential-network-analysis/dnaici/dnaici/README.md

 Output data can be found in `'/out_data_folder/hic_data/hic_interaction_homer'`.

-Then, BEDTools is used to convert HOMER exported significant interactions to bed format files.
+Then, BEDTools is used to convert HOMER exported significant interactions to bed format files and Hi-C adjacency matrices are build with predefined resolution.
 Input data are previously selected significant intra-chromosomal Hi-C interactions from `dna.preprocess_hic_tag2homer()`, which are deposited in `'/out_data_folder/hic_data/hic_interaction_homer'`.

 ```python
 dna.preprocess_hic_homer2bed(genome_version = 'hg19', fig_dpi = 300)